-Most of the wearables give storage of informations to be able to track later, which is a great resource in itself as this gives the user the liberty to set short-term and long-term goals to monitor their progress.
+Most of the wearables give storage of pieces of information to be able to track later, which is a great resource in itself as this gives the user the liberty to set short-term and long-term goals to monitor their progress.

-Some wearables are accustomed with in-built heart monitors that provide real-time readings of heart rate.
-While there have been cases of this feature being effective and useful by helping to save lives, many wearable devices have shown incorrect measurements of heart rates, especially during exercise.
+Some wearables are accustomed to in-built heart monitors that provide real-time readings of heart rate.
+While there have been cases of this feature being effective and useful in helping to save lives, many wearable devices have shown incorrect measurements of heart rates, especially during exercise.

-Please note: Although these wearables are useful medical products but its advisable to not use them for diagnose or treatment of any type of medical concerns as they show inaccurate results too.
+Please note: Although these wearables are useful medical products it’s advisable to not use them for diagnose or treatment of any type of medical concerns as they show inaccurate results too.